Tera-bytes/CTF-s-solutions/PACTF_2019/DOS_attack_part_two/README.md

 let's say we want to store string A in our hash table.
 String A is hashed (using the provided hash function), and the output is an integer(4 for example).
 That integer (known as the hash) is the index at which A is stored in the hash table.
 Now, let's assume we got another string B to be stored.
 Remember you already stored A in the hash table at position "4".
 Now, upon hashing B you still get "4", whereas that position is already occupied by A:hence the name hash collision (and that's where things start going south).
 If such a thing happens a bunch of times, your server/database will simply crash (as it would be confused on what to do next).

 So, the task was to write a script that will find the file that leads to the greatest number of collisions.
-I **over** simplified the script by just comparing two elements in each file.
+I **over** simplified the script by just comparing the hash of two posts in each file.
 Upon executing my code, I got these flags:

         flag{Bull_Herald_Her}
         flag{Celtic_Verbal_Qui}